ytm-manager/ytm-manager.github.io/README.md

 # ICIQ-DMP.github.io
 Contains the documentation of the DMP projects, mainly eChempad.

 ## Exhaustive list of the dependencies of the github 4 pages
-Here are the dependencies of github 4 pages https://pages.github.com/versions/ Jekyll is 3.9.3
+Here are [the dependencies of github 4 pages](https://pages.github.com/versions/).
+Specifically, Jekyll version is 3.9.3

 ## Usage
 ### Instructions for environment installation (apply once per machine)